The Cape Baily Track in Kamay Botany Bay National Park is a scenic coastal walk between Cape Solander and the Cape Baily Lighthouse.

 Dogs: | Not allowed |

-The starting point of the Cape Baily Track is at the Cape Solander Lookout in Kamay Botany Bay National Park, north of Cronulla.
+The Cape Baily Track begins at the Cape Solander Lookout in Kamay Botany Bay National Park, located just north of Cronulla.

-Follow Captain Cook Drive around Greenhills Beach and the Cronulla Sand Dunes.
-Once in Kurnell, drive into the National Park via Cape Solander Drive, which leads directly to the lookout.
+To reach the starting point, take Captain Cook Drive past Greenhills Beach and the Cronulla Sand Dunes.
+Once you arrive in Kurnell, continue into the national park via Cape Solander Drive, which leads straight to the lookout.

-An alternative is to start from Polo Street in Kurnell.
-Parking there means you won’t have to pay the entrance fee because it’s outside the national park.
+Alternatively, you can start the walk from Polo Street in Kurnell.
+Parking there is outside the national park boundary, so you won’t need to pay the entrance fee.

 In the map below, these two starting points are marked as P1 and P2.
 If you decide to park on Polo Street, you will add an extra 2 km (return) to the walk.

-The track to the Cape Baily Lighthouse follows the rugged shoreline of the National Park, with large sections on well-maintained boardwalks.
+The track to Cape Baily Lighthouse winds along the rugged shoreline of the national park, with much of the route set on well-maintained boardwalks.

-It’s quite an easy track suitable for all ages and fitness levels, but we recommend bringing comfortable hiking shoes because the path can be uneven and slippery at times.
+It’s an easy walk suitable for all ages and fitness levels, though we recommend wearing comfortable hiking shoes, as some sections of the path can be uneven or slippery.

 Start of the Walk